thanhBkap/E4KPrivacy/README.md

 4. Data Security
 We use encryption and secure protocols to protect your data and prevent unauthorized access.

+Data Deletion: "You can request data deletion by contacting us at thanhns.dev@icloud.com"

 5. User Rights
 You have the following rights: